9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ```

 The `listPlain` function returns either an empty or singleton list,
-depending on whether the single name it\'s passed exists.
+depending on whether the single name it's passed exists.

 ``` example
 listPlain :: FilePath -> String -> IO [String]